electrode-io/electrode-native/docs/overview/what-is-ern.md

 When it comes to the platform code percentage of JavaScript code versus Native code, a good approximation would be 70% JavaScript and 30% native code.

 Electrode Native is composed of several modules that can be accessed using the Electrode Native CLI.
-Electrode Native runs on Node 6 runtime or newer versions.
-Electrode Native runs on Mac OS X only.
-Windows support is scheduled to follow.
-Electrode Native also runs on Linux; however only minimal testing has verified this support.
+Electrode Native runs on Node.js 10 or newer.
+Windows support should be considered experimental.

 Electrode Native modules and features are briefly described below.
 You can find more information about each module in the specific module documentation.